Embodied Evolution in Collective Robotics: A Review: Issues in Embodied Evolution

 \subsection{Autonomous Performance Evaluation}

 The decentralised nature of the evolutionary process implies that there is no omniscient presence who knows (let alone determines) the fitness values of all individuals.
 Consequently, when an objective function is defined, it is the robots themselves that must gauge their performance, and share it with other robots when mating: each robot must have an evaluation function that can be computed on-board and autonomously.
+Typical examples of such evaluation functions are the number of resources collected, the number of times a target has been reached or the number of collisions.
 The requirement of autonomous assessment does not fundamentally change the way one defines fitness functions, but it does impact their usage as shown by \citet{Nordin1997,Walker2006The-Balance-Bet,BredecheOn-line-On-boar} and \citet{Wolpert2008}.

 \paragraph{Evaluation Time} The robots must run a controller for some time to assess the resultant behaviour.
 This implies a {\em time sharing} scheme where robots run their current controllers to evaluate their performance.
 In many similar implementations, a robot runs a controller for a fixed evaluation time; \cite{haasdijk2012} showed that this is a very important parameter in encapsulated on\hyp{}line evolution, and it is likely to be similarly influential in embodied evolution.